lmlmeilin/activity-management/README.md

 5) Volunteer Sign Up Page

 How to run the app?
-- Navigate to the main directory of the app 'react_lml'
+- Navigate to the main directory of the app 'activity-management'
 - Run this command 'npm run dev'
 - A local host link will pop up, directing you to the application